 Please join us on 17 September for a webinar from Dr Arunima Malik, University of Sydney on supply chain sustainability assessments in Industrial Ecology Virtual Laboratories.

 June webinar: Dr Giovanni Di Virgilio

-3 May, 2021
+3 September 2021

 May webinar: Professor Mattheos Santamouris

-Dial in and listen to Professor Mattheos Santamouris on 14 May 2021, Scientia Distinguished Professor of High-Performance Architecture at UNSW on research developments in the field of urban overheating, its impact on the city life.
+Watch our recording from 14 May 2021 from Professor Mattheos Santamouris, Scientia Distinguished Professor of High-Performance Architecture at UNSW on research developments in the field of urban overheating, its impact on the city life.